CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 [Teaching 2, Scanned at orthic.shorthand.fun](https://orthic.shorthand.fun/assets/teaching/pt2/Teaching%20of%20Orthic%20Pt%202%201896%20Stevens.pdf)\
 Teaching Part One is Fully Written, Ordinary and Abbreviated.
 Part Two is Reporting.
 It has many examples of what happens if you don't follow the rules.\
 <!-- cspell:disable-next-line -->Rendered into Markdown and annotated by Jacob Moena.\
-Teaching has aged into Public Domain.{: .teach1}
+Teaching has aged into Public Domain.
+{: .teach1}

 **Revised, Extended and Improved**\
 Orthographic Cursive Shorthand (Orthic); The Cambridge System; Revised, Extended and Improved\